 - Moroccan Chickpea Kale Salad

 - Greek Chicken Grain Bowls

 - Pork Loin with Braised Apples and Fennel

 - Pumpkin Lentil Chili with Quinoa

-For the full scoop on nutrition for nursing mamas, you can head to this post!
+For the full scoop on nutrition for nursing mamas, you can head to this post about Nutrition for Breastfeeding!